Katreque/PromissesTutorial/README.md

-# PromissesTutorial
+# PromisesTutorial
-Some basis of Promisses and how to use them.
+Some basis of Promises and how to use them.

 Good manners and how to chain them.